nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

 The ports self-configure as inputs or outputs once Frame Lock is enabled.
 Each port has a yellow and a green LED that reflect this state.
 A flashing yellow LED indicates an output and a flashing green LED indicates an input.
-On a Quadro G-Sync II card with two Sync connectors, a solid green LED indicates that the port has not yet been configured; on a Quadro Sync card with four Sync connectors, a solid green LED indicates that the port has been configured as an input, but no sync pulse is detected, and a solid yellow LED means the card is configured as an output, but no sync is being transmitted.
+On a Quadro Sync card with four Sync connectors, a solid green LED indicates that the port has been configured as an input, but no sync pulse is detected, and a solid yellow LED means the card is configured as an output, but no sync is being transmitted.

 In the Frame Lock panel of the nvidia-settings interface, add the X server that contains the display devices that you would like to include in the Frame